Natural gas resource planning

 • conservation and energy management programs

-• innovative energy solutions, such as Renewable Natural Gas and natural gas fuelling for transportation markets
+• innovative energy solutions, such as renewable and low-carbon gas resources

 The LTGRP outlines how we’ll meet our customers’ energy needs and how we’ll help them reduce their energy consumption, energy bills and greenhouse gas emissions.